Surfactant Chaperones

 P-188 represents the most effective neuroprotective agent that can be used after brain cell injury occurs.
 Nearly all other agents must be administered prior to injury in order to reduce trauma.
 In laboratory experiments, these polymeric surfactants have even restored motor function to paralyzed animals, revitalized dying neurons and protected neurons from damage.
 Results from one such study are pictured here.
 After injection of a neurotoxin, the animal on the right received surfactant solution while the animal on the left received only saline solution.
 The area of brain tissue death is surrounded by dotted lines.
 The treatment enabled a significantly greater area of the brain to survive.

-Surfactants as Protein Chaperone
+2. Maroon’s Copolymers as Protein Chaperone

-The University of Chicago has developed novel intellectual property around the use of biocompatible surfactants to assist proper folding and refolding of proteins which has been licensed to Maroon.
 The mechanism by which surfactant chaperones do this is illustrated below.
 When a protein is denatured, it becomes stabilized in a new conformation by its interaction with the water molecules surrounding the protein.
 When certain classes of surfactants are added, their hydrophobic sections (blue segment of surfactant copolymers illustrated below) are attracted to hydrophobic regions of the protein.
 This puts highly polar parts of the surfactants (pink) into the water surrounding the protein, allowing the surfactants to disrupt the water structure, lower surface tension and facilitate refolding.
 While there are many folding agents that are effective, multiblock copolymer chaperones are effective at concentrations well tolerated by the body.

 Maroon’s scientists, with an advanced understanding of the pharmacology of such copolymer chaperones, are developing formulations of a combination therapy with complementary compounds that will allow synthetic chaperones to be used at concentrations below those which cause undesired side effects.
 This “cocktail” will enable Maroon Biotech to administer a therapy that is safe in the body.
 The Maroon development team is also using its knowledge of surfactant chaperones to explore the possibility of inventing new, more effective compounds.